alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 ## The journey so far

-**Current state:** 25 database tables.
-15 domain services.
-Reproducible training.
-A growing test suite.
-Observability for the agent.
+The system now consists of 25 database tables and 15 domain services, with reproducible training, a growing test suite, and observability for the agent.

 The architecture progressed through three distinct phases: